List of Marvel Comics characters: G: Gazing Nightshade

-Gazing Nightshade is a fictional mutant character appearing in X-Men comic books published by Marvel Comics.
+Gazing Nightshade is a mutant character appearing in X-Men comic books published by Marvel Comics.
 The character was created by Cullen Bunn and Ray-Anthony first appearing X-Men: Blue #6 (June 2017).

 Gazing Nightshade was a member of the Raksha, a group of mutant vigilantes from Madripoor.
 She was recruited by Polaris into the time displaced X-Men when most of the members were in outer space.
 She became a close friend of the time displaced Beast, and soon became romantically involved.
 She had the mutant ability to induce despair in anyone she looked upon.

 Geatar

 Geatar is a character appearing in American comic books published by Marvel Comics.
 Created by Jim Starlin and Ron Lim, he first appeared in Silver Surfer (vol. 3) #38 (April 1990).

 Geatar is an alien and member of a group of space pirates led by Nebula.
 Thanos utilizes Geatar to fake his death, with Geatar being killed in an explosion.
-After discovering that Geatar has died, Mentor of the Imperial Guard resurrects him using Titanian technology.
+After discovering that Geatar has died, Mentor resurrects him using Titanian technology.